Nihar-Zutshi1/RPA_Appoitment_Fixing_Bot/README.md

-## RPA_Appointment_Fixing_bot

-All the details and explanation is givien in the presentation.

-## What is RPA?
+# What is RPA?
-Robotic process automation (RPA) occurs when basic tasks are automated through software or hardware systems that function across a variety of applications, just as human workers do. ...
+Robotic process automation (RPA) occurs when basic tasks are automated through software or hardware systems that function across a variety of applications, just as human workers do.
+The software or robot can be taught a workflow with multiple steps and applications, such as taking received forms, sending a receipt message, checking the form for completeness, filing the form in a folder, and updating a spreadsheet with the name of the form, the date filed, and so on.
 RPA software is designed to reduce the burden for employees of completing repetitive, simple tasks.

+## Key Takeways
+- Robotic process automation (RPA) refers to software that can be easily programmed to do basic, repetitive tasks across applications.

+- RPA creates and deploys a software robot with the ability to launch and operate other software.

+- Designed primarily for office-type functions, RPA works like a digital assistant, doing routine onerous tasks that would otherwise eat up employees' time.

 ## Problem Statement:
 In the Hospitals, there is a vast number of patients coming daily to get their health issues resolved,